jsiburian/jsiburian.github.io/content/publication/siburian-integrated-2024/index.md

 publishDate: '2024-05-03T17:58:52.319655Z'
 publication_types:
 - paper-conference

+# Publication name and optional abbreviated publication name.
+publication: In *ICRA2024 Workshop on Cooking Robotics: Perception and Motion Planning*
+# publication_short: In *ICW*

 abstract: To fully realize robots in household environments, robots would need to be able to plan and execute a variety of tasks autonomously.
 However, task and motion planning for multi-step manipulation tasks is still an open challenge in robotics,